translationexchange/tml-wordpress-api/readme.txt

 1. [Sign up for a free Translation Exchange account](https://dashboard.translationexchange.com/signup)
 1. Link your account with WordPress.
 1. Create a new project.
-1. Import pages, posts, tran
+1. Import pages, posts, translate them and publish them right back

 = Minimum Requirements =
 * WordPress 3.0 or greater